-I hear stories about people taking our second mortgages for kid’s college, cars, travel and home improvements.
-Personally I cringe.
+I hear stories about people taking out a 2nd mortgage loan for kid’s college, cars, travel and home improvements.
+Personally, I cringe.
 Instead, they should be targeting their mortgage and aggressively paying extra and saving more – not going back into debt!

 The goal is to have a debt free lifestyle at retirement, not a reverse mortgage and expensive cars that inhibit you from saving!